 February 06, 2017 - By Phil Gross, Vice President of Product Management, Visual IQ

 One of the frequently asked questions about the “plumbing” that enables the multi-touch attribution (MTA) process to function is how individual users are tracked.
-How does a multi-touch attribution solution recognize that it was the same person who saw a Wall Street Journal display ad on their laptop yesterday, viewed a Facebook ad on their smartphone yesterday, arrived on a website by way of a search click on their desktop today, and then subsequently purchased?
+How does a multi-touch attribution solution recognize that it was the same person who saw a Wall Street Journal display ad on their laptop yesterday, viewed an ad on their smartphone yesterday, arrived on a website by way of a search click on their desktop today, and then subsequently purchased?

 This is accomplished by stringing together a chronologically ordered list of all of the marketing touchpoints to which an individual user was exposed.
-In the previous example, this three-touch consumer journey included a Wall Street Journal ad yesterday, a Facebook ad yesterday and search click today.
+In the previous example, this three-touch consumer journey included a Wall Street Journal ad yesterday, an ad yesterday and search click today.
 For many companies, you can imagine how there can be millions of consumers with their own individual paths to conversion.

 Cookies are a simple technology that have been around since the early days of the web.
 They are pieces of code that web servers use to put information on a user’s browser, and then retrieve that information at a later time for various uses.
 For example, YouTube sets a cookie on your browser to remember your username and volume settings so you don’t have to input those every time.
 Cookies are privacy conscious by design, so that only the server domain that sets a cookie is able to retrieve it.